fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 (ret2libc).

-Return to libc works because before the loader starts executing a program it load the ELF (executable and linkable format) executable into memory.
+Return to libc works because before the loader starts executing a program it loads the ELF (executable and linkable format) executable into memory.
 The ELF contains information including all the instructions of the program itself, as well as the names and locations of any shared objects (SOs) it was linked against.
 The loader then follows all links for all SOs and loads them into